0xtato/troy/README.md

 # Troy Cyber Patriot Red Team
-Techniques and tools that we use to help Troy High School practice for Cyber Patrio
+Techniques and tools that we use to help Troy High School practice for Cyber Patriot Nationals